handsontable/handsontable/docs/next/guides/columns/column-summary.md

     {
       sourceColumn: 0,
       type: 'sum',
-      // for this column summary, count row coordinates from the bottom up
+      // for this column summary, count row coordinates backward
       reversedRowCoords: true,
       // now, to always display this column summary in the bottom row,
       // set `destinationRow` to `0` (i.e. the last possible row)